- Make checks payable to: Grant County Tax Collector.

 How Can I Pay My Taxes Online?

 Use our link on our website located under Additional Information.
-Follow steps 1-7, make sure you click the button on step 7 and print.
-Our office will be updated the following day of payments that have been made.
-The website accepts Visa, Master Card, Discover Card, Debit and e-checks. ( A processing fee does apply to all online payments.)
+Our office will be updated the following day with payments that have been made.
+The website accepts Visa, Master Card, Discover Card, Debit and e-checks.
+(A processing fee does apply to all online payments.)

 Why Is There A Processing Fee For Paying Taxes Online?